What is Stress?

 Effects of Stress on Our Body and Mind

-Continuous activation of the stress response causes wears and tear on the body when a person is under long-term (chronic) stress.
-Symptoms appear in the form of physical, emotional, and behavioural manifestations.
+Continuous activation of the stress response causes wear and tear on the body when a person is under long-term (chronic) stress.
+Stress symptoms appear in the form of physical, emotional, and behavioral manifestations.

 - Body aches

 Mental stress symptoms including

 People who experience chronic stress are often prone to substance abuse as a coping mechanism.
 They can also become addicted to gambling, overeating, impulsive shopping, etc to give them a sense of control over their life.

 There is neither a definite diagnosis nor a definitive test to determine if a patient is feeling stressed.
 It is subjective to the patient experiencing it.

 What is the best treatment for stress?